Mr B Up To His Old Tricks

 He then asserts:

-No I won't in fact; I'll merely point out that Mr B has constructed a classic Reductio ad Absurdum [RAA] here, which now allows us to discharge one of the premisses as false.
+No I won't say that, nor anything like it.
+I'll merely point out that Mr B has constructed a classic Reductio ad Absurdum [RAA] here, which now allows us to discharge one of the premisses as false.
 Since we want to hang on to "John is a man", the premiss we must reject as false is the one hidden in here:

-That is, we must discharge "'John is a man' is an identity statement".
+That is, we must discharge the hidden clause, "'John is a man' is an identity statement".

-So, while Mr B has made a lot of noise, all he has succeeded in doing is refute his own theory!
+So, while Mr B has kicked up a cloud of dust, all he has in fact done is provide us with a refutation of his own 'theory'!

 Should read:

 But, if John is identical to a man, which man is this?
-That would be the question we would normally ask upon being told this.
-The only conceivable answer would be that this man is John.
+That would be the first question we would normally ask upon being informed of this startling fact.
+The only conceivable answer would be that this man is...John!
 So, this brilliant theory ends up with "John is identical with John"!

-Mr B might point this out in response:
+Mr B might point the following out in response:

 On the contradiction implied in "John is a man", we might ask is John the only man?
 If so, then the correct expression is "John is the man".

-Nevertheless, let us suppose that we could find a benighted soul somewhere on the planet (other than Mr B) who would ask an odd question like this, the natural reply would be "No, there are plenty of other men", which sentence cannot be press-ganged into helping Mr B attempt to defend Hegel.
-Indeed, I am somewhat surprised that Mr B failed to consider this more natural response to his question.
+Nevertheless, let us suppose that we could find a benighted soul somewhere on the planet (other than Mr B) who would ask such an odd question.
+In that case, the natural reply would be: "No, there are plenty of other men..., and..., er..., do you perhaps need to go see a psychiatrist?", which sentence can't be press-ganged into helping Mr B in his attempt to defend Hegel.
+Indeed, I am rather surprised that Mr B failed to consider this more natural response to his own question.
+[But, then again, given the other odd things he has blurted out in earlier discussions..., not really.]

 Even so, and ignoring these relatively minor niggles, the identity relation operates between two names, singular terms or objects (depending on how we interpret it).

-This forces us to conclude (as indeed 1) - 5) above predicted) that for Mr B "a man" is a name (or some other singular designating expression), and that it names or designates an object, class or category, etc. Indeed, it is quite plain that for Mr B "a man" is a name.
-This can be seen from the ease with which he slides between "John is a man" and "John is Jack".
-He clearly sees no difference between a proper name and an indefinite description, or a predicate expression!
-Hence, the only conclusion is that for him "a man" refers to an object of some sort (or perhaps an abstract particular), just as a proper name refers to its bearer.
-If so, "a man" is no longer a general term since, manifestly, no object can be general.
+This forces us to conclude that for Mr B "a man" is a name (or some other singular designating expression), and that it names or designates an object, class, set, or category, etc -- as (1)-(5) above predicted.
+Indeed, it is quite plain that for Mr B "a man" is akin to a Proper Name.
+This can be seen by the ease with which he slides between "John is a man" and "John is Jack".
+He clearly sees no difference between a Proper Name and an indefinite description, or, indeed, between a Proper Name and a predicate expression!
+Hence, the only conclusion possible is that for him "a man" refers to an object of some sort (or, perhaps, to an abstract particular), in the way that a Proper Name refers to its bearer.
+If so, given his 'theory', "a man" no longer functions as a general term since, manifestly, no object (abstract or concrete) or singular term can be general.

-Generality is in fact a feature of our use of language (as I argued in Part Two of Essay Three).
-Plainly, this is because, unlike human beings, words have no social life of their own, and are surely incapable of collecting things together in groups or classes.
-To suppose otherwise would be to fetishise language, misconstruing the communal use of language as if it represented the social life of words.
+Generality is a feature of our use of language (as I argued in Part Two of Essay Three).
+Plainly, that is because, unlike human beings, linguistic expressions have no social life of their own, and are totally incapable of collecting things together in groups, classes or even sheep pens.
+To suppose otherwise would be to fetishise language, misconstruing the communal use of language as if it were in fact a reflection the social life of words.

-[These ideas are spelt out in much greater detail in Essay Three Part One, which Mr B chose to ignore, clearly preferring Hermetic ignorance to materialist good sense, once again.]
+[These ideas are spelt out in much greater detail in Essay Three Part One, which Mr B chose to ignore, clearly preferring he usual state of sublime ignorance to materialist good sense.]

-Professor Lowe sums up the problems this (traditional) approach faces:
+Professor Lowe summed up the problems that the (traditional) approach to predication faces:

 "What is the problem of predication?
 In a nutshell, it is this.
 Consider any simple subject-predicate sentence, such as..., 'Theaetetus sits'.
 How are we to understand the different roles of the subject and the predicate in this sentence, 'Theaetetus' and 'sits' respectively?
 The role of 'Theaetetus' seems straightforward enough: it serves to name, and thereby to refer to or stand for, a certain particular human being.
 But what about 'sits'?
 Many philosophers have been tempted to say that this also refers to or stands for something, namely, a property or universal that Theaetetus possesses or exemplifies: the property of sitting.
 This is said to be a universal, rather than a particular, because it can be possessed by many different individuals.